remix-run/history/README.md

   basename: '', // The base URL of the app (see below)
   forceRefresh: false, // Set true to force full page refreshes
   keyLength: 6, // The length of location.key
+  trailingSlash: true, // If false, it will remove trailing slashes.
   // A function to use to confirm navigation with the user (see below)
   getUserConfirmation: (message, callback) => callback(window.confirm(message))
 });